Guilty Men: Contents

-Though mostly devoted to the uncanny blindness and inertia of the Conservative majority that in 1939 led a criminally underprepared Britain into a fateful war, followed by the disastrous losses of Norway and of France in 1940, the authors look briefly at the Army's contribution to the French collapse.
+Though mostly devoted to what the authors see as the blindness and inertia of the Conservative majority that in 1939 led a drastically under-prepared Britain into war, followed by the disastrous losses of Norway and of France in 1940, the authors look briefly at the British Army's contribution to these failures.
 While praising the discipline and courage of the soldiers in the field, they point to grave errors of strategy.
-Some lessons that should have been obvious from the 1914-1918 war over the same terrain were ignored: you need a secure perimeter to fall back on; you need a mobile reserve to call on; in defence, you must guard against infiltration by motorised infantry; in defence, you need copious anti-aircraft and anti-tank artillery; to attack, you need superiority in aircraft and tanks.
+In their opinion, some lessons that should have been obvious from the 1914–1918 war over the same terrain in France were ignored: you need a secure perimeter to fall back on in need; you need a mobile reserve to call on; in defence, you must guard against infiltration by motorised infantry and you need copious anti-aircraft and anti-tank artillery; to attack, you need superiority in aircraft and tanks.

 Authorship

 Guilty Men was written by three journalists: Michael Foot (a future leader of the Labour Party), Frank Owen (a former Liberal MP), and Peter Howard (a Conservative).
 They believed that Britain had suffered a succession of bad leaders who, with junior ministers, advisers and officials, had conducted a disastrous foreign policy towards Germany and had failed to prepare the country for war.
 After Victor Gollancz, creator of the Left Book Club, had been persuaded to publish the book, the authors divided the 24 chapters among themselves and wrote it in four days, finishing on 5 June 1940.
 Gollancz asked for some of the rhetoric to be toned down, fearing the reaction it might provoke, but he rushed it into print in four weeks.

 It was under a pseudonym because the writers were employed by Lord Beaverbrook, who barred his journalists from writing for publications other than his own.
 Beaverbrook, who was active in the Conservative Party, was also a vocal supporter of appeasement, though he was not mentioned in the book.

 There was much speculation as to who Cato was.
 At one time Aneurin Bevan was named as its author.
+Randolph Churchill (Winston's son, also a Beaverbrook journalist) was also wrongly attributed as its author.
 In the meantime, the real authors had some fun reviewing their own work.
-Michael Foot wrote an article, "Who is This Cato?"
+Michael Foot wrote an article, "Who Is This Cato?"
 Beaverbrook was as much in the dark as anyone but joked that he "made do with the royalties from Guilty Men".
-The authors earned no money from the book as their literary agent, Ralph Pinker, absconded with the royalties.
+The authors earned no money from the book as their literary agent Ralph Pinker, son of the much more successful James B. Pinker, absconded with the royalties.